Mercerenies/latitude/docs/spec/ii_standard_library/number.md

 in
 [Symbol Table](../i_syntax_and_semantics/ch3_object.md#symbol-table),
-every positive integer is uniquely associated with a special symbol, called an ordinal symbol.
+every positive integer is uniquely associated with a special symbol, called an natural symbol.
 Given a positive integer, this method returns the ordinal symbol associated with it.
 A `TypeError` is thrown if the value is non-positive or non-integer.
 Additionally, a `TypeError` is thrown if the value is above `2^31 - 1 = 2147483647`.